Evelyn Wrench: Enthusiasms and ideals

 In 1958, he founded and served as chairman of the Commonwealth Union of Trade "to strengthen the economic bonds" among member countries.
 Another result of his latter enthusiasms was the foundation in 1958 of the Anglo-Kin Society with the aim of encouraging literary, historical, and topographical research to provide fuller information about places and events in Britain likely to be of interest to the British Commonwealth and the United States.
 From 1959 to 1960, he made a tour of Commonwealth countries and southeast Asia.
 From 1961 to 1964, he was President of the Dickens Fellowship; and for many years he was senior trustee of the Cecil Rhodes Memorial Museum Foundation in Bishop's Stortford, England.

 Wrench was a deeply religious person and once thought about becoming a missionary.
 He was an amateur genealogist.
 Although he was modest and self-effacing, charming in conversation, some found him somewhat aloof and considered he was not a good mixer.
 This was probably because he had little time for small talk and social gossip.
 Where he was concerned with some project close to his ideals, he would speak with enthusiasm.
 Although an idealist, he was at the same time practical.
 With all of his idealism, he never let go of reality, and was prepared to admit that "perhaps my friends were right when they warned me 'not to be too visionary.'"
 His lively, likeable personality exuded his literary style, which was pleasantly informal and underlined his sincerity of purpose.

 In appearance, Wrench was ascetic looking, slim, with an intelligent, earnest expression.
 This is brought out well in Sir Oswald Birley's portrait in the Royal Overseas League headquarters in London, England.
 Another portrait, by Margaret Lindsay Williams, is in the London headquarters of the English-Speaking Union.
 His hobbies included studying social problems, trying to learn languages, comparing notes with people of other nations, walking, motoring, and sunbathing.

 Honours

 For his war services, he was appointed a Commander of the Order of St Michael and St George (CMG) in 1917.
 He was knighted by George V in 1932.
 He was advanced to a Knight Commander of the Order of St Michael and St George (KCMG) in 1960, for Commonwealth services.

 Death and memorial

-His memorial service was held at 11:30 a.m.
-GMT on 9 December 1966, in the Crypt Chapel, St. Paul's Cathedral, London, England, the Archdeacon of London officiating.
-His burial was presided by the Abbot of Nashdom, Dom Augustine Morris OSB .; The Vicar of Marlow; and The Rev. E. Nobbs.
+His memorial service was held on 9 December 1966 in the Crypt Chapel, St. Paul's Cathedral, London, with the Archdeacon of London officiating.
+His burial was presided over by the Abbot of Nashdom, Dom Augustine Morris OSB; the Vicar of Marlow; and the Rev. E. Nobbs.
 A memorial plaque was placed on the wall of his house by the Anglo-Kin Society.
 He never had children.
-W. V. Griffin wrote an interesting book about him, "Sir Evelyn Wrench and his continuing vision of international relations during 40 years" (New York: 1950).
+W. V. Griffin wrote a book about him, Sir Evelyn Wrench and his continuing vision of international relations during 40 years (New York: 1950).